 - Visit the port and buy your lunch – the port itself is worth seeing, but come around 10am any earlier and it will be mostly empty.
 The iconic bobbing blue boats, fishermen hawking whatever they’ve brought in, and the old Portuguese walls make for some great pictures.
 You can choose whatever fish you’d like and then take them to be cooked in grills or kitchens.
 If you ask the vendors they’ll point you in the right direction.

 - Coffee and people watch – Yes you really must.
 Saddle up in a seat, order something to drink and chill!
+There are a lot of cafes right on Place Hassan II (the main square area of Essaouira).
+Many also offer food but it’s up to you whether you choose something basic there or opt for something a little more special.

 - Wander the medina streets – it’s much smaller and more compact than Marrakech with half the hustle.
 You won’t get lost here!
+You’ll also discover there’s a lot less hustling to buy things so take your time and look around.

 - Dinner at Umia – this might be my favorite restaurant in the entire country and if you can make it for dinner here you’ll really be in for a treat!
 The prices are reasonable but it books up, make reservations ahead.